OmarKhalil401/Serverless-Notification-Sending-Application/3-SNS/README.md

 def lambda_handler(event, context):
 ```

-Within this function, the SNS appropriate function for sending a SMS must be filled in.
+Within this function, the SNS appropriate function for sending an SMS must be filled in.
 To find the function, let's have a look at the boto3 documentation for SNS: https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/sns.html

 After a little research, the function that fits the bill seems to be *publish()*: